-Small dogs like the Chipin need to be kept warm in cold climates.
+Small dogs like the Chipin dog need to be kept warm in cold climates.

 Check out these stylish clothes to keep your puppy warm during the winter.

-Adjustable dog harnesses are designed for a Chihuahua’s small size and will remove pressure from the delicate tracheal area.
+Adjustable dog harnesses are designed for a Chihuahua’s small size and as a result will remove pressure from the delicate tracheal area.

-Pros and cons of getting a Miniature Pinscher Chihuahua mix
+Pros And Cons of Getting A Mini Pinscher Chihuahua mix